evantwout/web/source/installation.rst

      repository).
 Support for AHMED 1.1 will be added in due course.

 - (optional) the Python Mayavi module, if you want to use the visualization features from the Python interface to BEM++.
+Both, Anaconda (starting with version 1.7) and Enthought Python come with Mayavi.

 The build system used to compile BEM++ (CMake) and the remaining dependencies of the library (currently Armadillo, Boost, Dune, Intel TBB, Swig and Trilinos)